Eastern Agricultural Complex: Development

 The archaeological record suggests that humans were collecting these plants from the wild by 6000 BCE.
 In the 1970s, archaeologists noticed differences between seeds found in the remains of pre-Columbus era Native American hearths and houses and those growing in the wild.
 In a domestic setting, the seeds of some plants were much larger than in the wild, and the seeds were easier to extract from the shells or husks.
 This was evidence that Indigenous gardeners were selectively breeding the plants to make them more productive and accessible.

 The region of this early agriculture is in the middle Mississippi valley, from Memphis north to St. Louis and extending about 300 miles east and west of the river, mostly in Missouri, Illinois, Kentucky, and Tennessee.
 The oldest archaeological site known in the United States in which Native Americans were growing, rather than gathering, food is Phillips Spring in Missouri.
 At Phillips Spring, dating from 3000 BCE, archaeologists found abundant walnuts, hickory nuts, acorns, grapes, elderberries, ragweed, bottle gourd, and the seeds of Cucurbita pepo, a gourd with edible seeds that is the ancestor of pumpkins and most squashes.
 The seeds found at Phillips Spring were larger than those of wild C. pepo.
-The agency for this change was surely human manipulation.
+The cause of this distinction is inferred to be human cultivation.
 Humans were selecting, planting, and tending seeds from plants that produced larger and tastier seeds.
 Ultimately, they would manipulate C. pepo to produce edible flesh.